Klimaatlas/KAPy/README.md

 Note that `config.yaml` files in the project directory are ignored by git, to avoid potential conflicts between users with different configurations.

-Finally, snakemake can be used to generate the necessary output directories:
+Finally, a small setup script can be used to generate the necessary output directories:

 ```
 python ./Setup.py